Transit police: Autonomous agencies

 In Great Britain, British Transport Police have full police powers and are a stand-alone special police force.

 A transit police force may consist of officers employed directly by a transit system or by a government agency dedicated to providing specialized law enforcement services.
 There are numerous instances of both within United States, given the decentralized nature of US law enforcement; examples of larger, stand-alone agencies within the US include the MBTA Police, BART Police, and the New Jersey Transit Police Department.
 In the United Kingdom, transit law enforcement is provided by a single, nation-wide agency, the British Transport Police, although other law enforcement agencies may assist with this task.
 Within India, many transit policing services are conducted by the Government Railway Police.

 Specialized units of local law enforcement agencies

 A patrol vehicle of the Metro Transit police, a division of the King County Sheriff's Office, Washington state, USA.

 Other forces may exist as a specialized unit of a local law enforcement agency, such as the United States' Transit Police Services Bureau of the Orange County, California Sheriff's Department (which serves the Orange County Transportation Authority) or the Transit Enforcement Unit of the Phoenix Police Department (assigned to the Phoenix Public Transit Department).
-Some formerly independent transit police agencies have also been absorbed into (or had their duties assumed by) a larger, local law enforcement agency; Examples include the LACMTA Police's duties being assumed by the LAPD Transit Services Division and the New York City Transit Police being amalgamated into the NYPD Transit Bureau.
+Some formerly independent transit police agencies have also been absorbed into (or had their duties assumed by) a larger, local law enforcement agency; For example, the New York City Transit Police being amalgamated into the NYPD Transit Bureau.